arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 usually the best target is tanking player (during add in A11S, while dancing on Susano EX and so on).
 Almost useless when you want to increase potency of healing to single target.

+## Time Dilation

+Should be only used to prolong card buffs, but it would be cool if you will prolong other buffs (like Aspected spells) as well.
+Better usage is to prolong Enhanced card versions, but please note that prolonged buff will not be stacked with your Draw CD anymore.

 ## Collective Unconscious